Anosognosia: Causes

 Anosognosia can be selective in that an affected person with multiple impairments may seem unaware of only one handicap, while appearing to be fully aware of any others.
 This is consistent with the idea that the source of the problem relates to spatial representation of the body.
 For example, anosognosia for hemiplegia may occur with or without intact awareness of visuo-spatial unilateral neglect.
 This phenomenon of double dissociation can be an indicator of domain-specific disorders of awareness modules, meaning that in anosognosia, brain damage can selectively impact the self-monitoring process of one specific physical or cognitive function rather than a spatial location of the body.

 There are also studies showing that the maneuver of vestibular stimulation could temporarily improve both the syndrome of spatial unilateral neglect and of anosognosia for left hemiplegia.
 Combining the findings of hemispheric asymmetry to the right, association with spatial unilateral neglect, and the temporal improvement on both syndromes, it is suggested there can be a spatial component underlying the mechanism of anosognosia for motor weakness and that neural processes could be modulated similarly.
 There were some cases of anosognosia for right hemiplegia after left hemisphere damage, but the frequency of this type of anosognosia has not been estimated.

 Anosognosia may occur as part of receptive aphasia, a language disorder that causes poor comprehension of speech and the production of fluent but incomprehensible sentences.
-A patient with receptive aphasia cannot correct his own phonetics errors and shows "anger and disappointment with the person with whom s/he is speaking because that person fails to understand her/him".
+A patient with receptive aphasia cannot correct their own phonetics errors and shows "anger and disappointment with the person with whom s/he is speaking because that person fails to understand her/him".
 This may be a result of brain damage to the posterior portion of the superior temporal gyrus, believed to contain representations of word sounds.
 With those representations significantly distorted, patients with receptive aphasia are unable to monitor their mistakes.
 Other patients with receptive aphasia are fully aware of their condition and speech inhibitions, but cannot monitor their condition, which is not the same as anosognosia and therefore cannot explain the occurrence of neologistic jargon.

 Psychiatry

 Although largely used to describe unawareness of impairment after brain injury or stroke, the term "anosognosia" is occasionally used to describe the lack of insight shown by some people with anorexia nervosa.
 They do not seem to recognize that they have a mental illness.
 There is evidence that anosognosia related to schizophrenia may be the result of frontal lobe damage.
-E. Fuller Torrey, a psychiatrist and schizophrenia researcher, has stated that among those with schizophrenia and bipolar disorder, anosognosia is the most prevalent reason for not taking medications.